-This document presents the current state of development for the conditioning of an Operating Model (OM) for Indian Ocean albacore.
-The OM is being used for the initial evaluation of Management Procedures for the stock following the guidelines providing by the 2021 meeting of the TCMP (IOTC 2021).
+This document presents the process of conditioning and the current state of the Operating Model (OM) for Indian Ocean albacore.
+The OM is being used for the initial evaluation of Management Procedures for the stock following the guidelines providing by recent meetings of the TCMP (IOTC 2021b).
+The OM is based on a grid of alternative runs based on the stock assessment for albacore (Langley 2019) carried out and accepted by WPTmT in 2019.